cyberdreadx/rougee-play-beats-docs/docs/features/trading-system.md

 # 💰 Trading System

-ROUGEE.PLAY's revolutionary trading system allows fans to buy and sell shares of their favorite songs, creating a new way to support artists and potentially profit from their success.
+ROUGEE's revolutionary trading system allows fans to buy and sell shares of their favorite songs, creating a new way to support artists and potentially profit from their success.

 ## 🎯 How Trading Works